complexphoton/MESTI.m/README.md

 ## Multithreading

+MESTI.m can use shared memory parallelization across the cores within one node/socket through multithreading if MUMPS was compiled with multithreading enabled.
+The multithreading speed-up comes mainly from using a multithreaded BLAS library inside MUMPS.
+Parts of the MUMPS code also use multithreading through OpenMP directives.
+With APF, most of the computing time is spent on factorization within MUMPS (*e.g.*, see Fig 2d of the [APF paper](https://doi.org/10.1038/s43588-022-00370-6)).
+The factorization and solving stages within MUMPS are parallelized.
+The building and analyzing stages are not performance critical and are not parallelized.

+The default number of threads is the number of cores available on the machine (either the number of physical cores, or the number of cores requested when running the job with a scheduler like Slurm on a cluster).

-MESTI can use multithreading for shared memory parallelization within MUMPS.
-By default, MUMPS uses the maximum number of threads available on the machine.
-One can use the field <code>opts.nthreads_OMP</code> of the optional input argument <code>opts</code> to change the number of threads used in MUMPS.
+We can set the number of threads to be different from the default by setting the environment variable <code>OMP_NUM_THREADS</code> or the field <code>opts.nthreads_OMP</code> of the optional input argument <code>opts</code>.

 To check the actual number of threads used in MUMPS, set <code>opts.verbal_solver = true</code> in the input argument and look at the standard output from MUMPS.
 For example, the following output
 ```text:Output